httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The following examples show how representation metadata, payload transformations and method impacts on the message and content.
-When the content contains non-printable characters (eg. when it is compressed) it is shown as base64-encoded string.
+When the content contains non-printable characters (e.g. when it is compressed) it is shown as a Base64-encoded string.

 ~~~ http-message
 PUT /entries/1234 HTTP/1.1